vojtechh12/CorrectionCoding/README.md

 0 \\ 1 \\ 1 \\ 1 \\ 0 \\ 1 \\0
 \end{bmatrix}
 ```
-Now let's consider an AWGN channel that toggle bit n4 (indexing from LSB with zero).
+Now let's consider an AWGN channel that toggles bit n4 (indexing from LSB with zero).
 Then the received bit will be:

 ```math
 \mathbf{x} = \begin{bmatrix}